superlinked/superlinked/docs/reference/dsl/space/text_similarity_space.md

     Args:
         text (TextInput | list[TextInput]): The Text input or a list of Text inputs.
         It is a SchemaFieldObject (String), not a regular python string. model (str): The model used for text similarity. cache_size (int): The number of embeddings to be stored in an inmemory LRU cache.
             Set it to 0, to disable caching.
-Defaults to 10000.
+Defaults to 10000. model_cache_dir (Path | None, optional): Directory to cache downloaded models.
+            If None, uses the default cache directory.
+Defaults to None.

     ### Ancestors (in MRO)